Stuff, stuff, stuff

 These are things that are either essentially Done For All Time (i.e., in pure maintenance mode), or things so basically trivial that they can be considered no-longer-in-progress.
+Or, sometimes, just abandoned due to my need for them passing and them falling off the bottom of my endless TODO.
 Still useful, though; I use these things every day.

 - cvsmail: A reasonably simplistic and very easy to install set of scripts to automate CVS commit mailings.

 - dinfo: A script to grub through DNS for information about a domain.

 - fread: An interactive precision file reader.
 Simple, yet sophisticated.
 Easy, yet powerful.
 Shaken, yet stirred.

 - gencgi: A simple yet (IMO, anyway) elegant parser-generator to create single-purpose, tightly-coded CGI GET request parsers for C programs.